What is a Community?

 How do permissions for external users work in TaskRay in Communities?

-A community user by default does not have view access to projects.
-In order to add a community user to a project, first an administrator should establish private org-wide defaults on the TaskRay Project and Tasks objects.
-Project managers and users will be able to add Community users to a project team.
-This will give the user visibility to the project and any tasks within the project.
+By default, a community user does not have access to TaskRay Projects.
+In order to add a community user to a project, an administrator should first establish private org-wide default sharing settings on the TaskRay Project and Task objects.
+Project owners and team members will be able to add Community users to a project team.
+This will give the Community user visibility to the project and any tasks within the project.
 While the standard TaskRay configuration typically defaults projects to publicly visible, we recommend administrators change the Privacy Default to Private when Communities are enabled.
+Tasks can also be marked as Internal Only to restrict a Community User's access to specific Tasks in a given project.

 What permission sets need to be applied for communities users?